 Naga cuisine is best known for its simplicity from one of the most unexplored regions of northeast India.
 An integral part of a Naga household, both bamboo, and fish come together to prepare this regional delicacy.
-To prepare this dish, bamboo tubes are filled with fishes sprinkled with spices and allowed to be smoked over a fire.
+To prepare this dish, bamboo tubes are filled with fish sprinkled with spices and allowed to be smoked over a fire.

 27. Rajasthan –Daal Baati Churma

 A complete meal in itself, this semi-sweet thali comes straight from the land of vibrant colors and palaces.
 This three-in-one treat includes, a spicy and flavourful Daal(lentil), baked or fried wheat dumplings known as Baati and semi-sweet Churma made of wheat flour topped with loads of ghee!

 Any list of Indian food is incomplete without a curry, and for that, this appetizing curry comes straight from the beautiful hills of Himachal Pradesh.
 This easy-to-make dish is prepared by cooking chickpeas in a yogurt-based gravy mixed with spices and served with a bowl of warm rice for a comforting meal.

 Mui Borok is the traditional cuisine of Tripura, which includes Berma, a local dried and fermented fish cooked in a blend of spices with no oil, making this dish extremely healthy and nutritious.